TheUnshackled1/TheUnshackled1/README.md

   <strong>
     <p>I’m a student developer passionate about building systems that make work simpler and more efficient.</p>
     <p>I enjoy turning ideas into working applications and continuously learning new technologies along the way.</p>
-    <p>Right now, I’m focused on strengthening my programming skills, exploring web development and building real-world projects to prepare for a career in tech.</p>
+    <p>Right now, I’m focused on strengthening my programming skills, exploring web development and building real-world projects to prepare for a career in tech.
+You can check my projects on <a href="https://johntyroneportfolio.vercel.app/">my portfolio website</a>.</p>
   </strong>
 </div>